Gordon's Garden Tomb

 This gate was discovered recently.
 It is in a slightly different location than the Jerusalem model, which was built before the gate was discovered.

-Josephus mentions this gate in his historical writings as well.
-There was a road that passed by the stone quarry for travelers entering and leaving Jerusalem.
-Because the quarry had fallen out of use many years before Christ, it slowly developed into a garden and had a cistern and pool of water close by.
+Josephus also mentions this gate in his historical writings.
+There was a road that passed by the stone quarry, serving as a route for travelers entering and leaving Jerusalem.
+Because the quarry had fallen out of use many years before Christ, it gradually developed into a garden, with a cistern and pool of water nearby.
 Some of the rock was left, and the Romans crucified people upon it.
 This rock can be seen in the Church of the Holy Sepulchre today.
 It was an ideal place because it was just outside the city and located on a well-traveled road.
 The Romans crucified people in the most visible places possible so all would learn what would happen to them if they disobeyed Roman laws.
 There were also tombs in the rock faces that were used for burials.

 Substantial remains of the First Wall have been found in the Jewish Quarter of the Old City of Jerusalem.
 In these latter excavations, the remains of the Gennath (Garden) Gate and the beginning of what is believed to be the Second Wall have been found, just where Josephus described them as being (cf. War 5.146).

 The name "Garden Gate" indicates that a garden must have been located nearby.
 However, this garden wasn't like a flower garden; it was a farming garden for raising crops.
-Excavations below the Church of the Holy Sepulcher and the Lutheran Church of the Redeemer show that this area used to be an ancient quarry, which was later abandoned.
+Excavations below the Church of the Holy Sepulchre and the Lutheran Church of the Redeemer reveal that this area was once an ancient quarry, which was later abandoned.

-A layer of new farming soil has been found under the Church of the Redeemer, verifying that it was a garden area.
-The excavators believe that the area was filled with good soil, presumably to turn the ugly quarry remains into a small farming garden.
+A layer of new farming soil has been discovered under the Church of the Redeemer, indicating that it was once a garden area.
+The excavators believe that the area was filled with fertile soil, presumably to transform the unsightly quarry remains into a small farming garden.

-An additional area by the rock quarry became a cistern as the city developed.
+An additional area near the rock quarry was converted into a cistern as the city expanded.

 From the Gospels, we know that Jesus was crucified in a place called "Calvary" and buried in a garden that was in the same place as Joseph of Arimathea's tomb.
-The front wall of the tomb faced east so the early morning sun could illuminate it.
+The front wall of the tomb faced east, allowing the early morning sun to illuminate it.
 According to Hebrews 13:12, Jesus was crucified outside the city.

 6. The burial tomb at the Garden Tomb has a channel where a large round rock was rolled to cover the tomb.